 Before the quarter begins: If you are making the decision to withdraw or take a leave of absence from a given quarter, before that quarter begins, you must file the online petition below before the first day of classes.
 Once your withdrawal is processed, you will be dropped from all courses for the upcoming term, and will not be responsible for registration fees for that term.

 During the quarter: If you need to withdraw from UCSC while a term is in session, file the online petition below and plan to follow up with your college adviser or preceptor.
-The amount of fees owed for the quarter will depend on the effective date of withdrawal (see Financial Implications of Withdrawal, below).
+The amount of fees owed for the quarter will depend on the effective date of withdrawal (see Financial Implications of Withdrawal in The Navigator).

 Students can withdraw without documentation through the sixth week Withdrawal Deadline (see the Academic Calendar); after the sixth week deadline they must have documented medical or emergency reasons for a withdrawal.
 If you need to withdraw after the sixth week, have your medical provider complete the Request for Medical Information form, and submit it to your College Advising office.
 If you withdraw after the sixth week for medical reasons, you will not be eligible for a leave of absence, and must file an application for readmission and readiness to return form to return to UCSC.